alexveden/cython-dev-tools/README.md

-# Cython Tools: toolkit for efficient Cython development
+# Cython Dev Tools: toolkit for efficient Cython development

 ## Key features
 - Keeping all development tools in one place with minimal efforts